skytells-research/Covid19-AI-Detection/Readme.md

 - `XRayClassifier`
     - Quick detection - low accuracy of detection ratio
 - `DeepClassifier`
     - Takes some time for detection - high accuracy of detection ratio

+##### Detection Ability
+The DeepBrain model was trained to detect the following:

+- COVID-19
+- Bacterial Pneumonia
+- Viral Pneumonia

+The model responds with `Normal` incase of none of above was detected during the classification.

 #### Description